PierfrancescoSoffritti/android-youtube-player/README.md

 This library also provides a [Chromecast YouTube player](#chromecast-extension-library), that you can use to cast YouTube videos from your app to a Chromecast device.

 ## Why does this library exist?
-This library has been developed out of necessity.
 The official library provided by Google to integrate YouTube videos in Android apps is the [YouTube Android Player API](https://developers.google.com/youtube/android/player/).
-I've found the official library to be quite buggy ([some bugs are 5+ years old](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and lacking in support from Google.
-It was quite unreliable and therefore unusable in production.
+The official library is quite buggy ([some bugs are 5+ years old](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and lacks in support from Google.
+I found it to be quite unreliable and therefore unusable in production.

 This, added to its limited options for customization and lack of Chromecast support, lead me to the development of this open source library.